Book Arts Courses

 3

-Examines information behavior and information needs, and explores methods for individual and group information needs assessment.
+Examines information behavior and information needs, and explores methods for assessing individual and group information needs and evaluating usability of information systems.

 Prerequisite(s): IS 101